 30 Great Reasons To Visit Kangaroo Island

 The island is so large in fact that it’s six times the size of Singapore with 4,405 square kilometres of land, so make sure you plan to stay more than a day or two.
-See you soon!
+We can't wait for you to holiday here this year!

 1Your holiday starts on the ferry